seemslegit42/SocialMobile/README.md

 TO BE USED FOR EDUCATIONAL PURPOSES ONLY

-The use of the SocialFish is COMPLETE RESPONSIBILITY of the END-USER.
+The use is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.

 "DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL